Learn what happens when you archive a Confluence page, why you should do it, and most importantly - how you can.

 1. Click the More actions icon (the three dots) in the upper right corner of your page

-2. Select “Archive” from the list of actions.
+2. Select Archive and delete, then click Archive from the list of actions.

 3. You’ll get a pop-up where you can explain why you’ve archived the page.